Every day’s a beach day

 With a tropical climate and over two thousand kilometres of crystalline Indian Ocean coastline, Mozambique has some serious, sun-kissed allure.
 Delight in some of the finest diving on the continent with pristine coral reefs and a kaleidoscope of marine life to discover.
 Remote archipelagos and palm-fringed beaches provide innumerable places to string a hammock.
 Beyond the beach you’ll find an exhilarating capital, rolling savannah, complete with the full compliment of African safari wildlife, and a fun and welcoming people.
 With several centuries of Portuguese rule still in evidence, a distinctly Mediterranean atmosphere and well-preserved colonial architecture add to Mozambique’s intriguing cultural mix.

-Our trusted local partners in Mozambique
+Our trusted local experts in Mozambique

 - We handpick only the very best local travel companies